-- Seek support, such as counseling and therapy.
+Seek support, such as counseling and therapy.
 Talk to a marriage therapist, discuss and try to understand why it happened and what you both can do effectively to ensure a happier marriage.
 Was it because you both were too busy to prioritize each other?
 Family crisis?
 Understand.

-- Infidelity is devastating and painful, so take it slow.
+Infidelity is devastating and painful, so take it slow.
 Set boundaries in your relationship, allow your partner to earn your respect again.

-- Take care of your children, support them and make them believe that you will be okay.
+Take care of your children, support them, and make them believe that you will be okay.

-- Be practical.
+Be practical.
 Do you really want this?
 Don’t let emotions guide you.

 Infidelity is one of the most destructive and painful things a marriage can suffer.
-But, that doesn’t mean you can’t recover, but that can only, truly happen if your partner chooses never to hurt you again and you choose to believe and trust them.
+But, that doesn’t mean you can’t recover, but that can only indeed happen if your partner chooses never to hurt you again, and you wish to believe and trust them.